Murder of Wadea al-Fayoume: Murder

 According to the Will County Sheriff's Office, at around 11:30 a.m. on October 14, 2023, the landlord Joseph Czuba knocked on the door of 32-year-old Hanaan Shahin's home.
 Shahin told detectives that Czuba came to her door, angry with her about what was happening in Jerusalem.
 After Shahin answered the door, Czuba throttled her while yelling "You Muslims must die."
 After Shahin responded, "let's give peace a chance", Czuba attacked her with a military knife.
 Shahin scratched him, ran to the bathroom and called 9-1-1.
 When she came out, she found her six-year-old son Wadea al-Fayoume wounded with multiple stab wounds.
 Al-Fayoume and Shahin were transported to a hospital, where al-Fayoume was pronounced dead and Shahin was treated in critical condition.
 Law enforcement officers who arrived at the scene found Czuba sitting outside Shahin's home with a cut on his face.

 Perpetrator

 Authorities said that the attack was motivated by anti-Muslim and anti-Palestinian extremism following the escalation of the Israeli–Palestinian conflict in October 2023.
-Czuba's wife said that her husband regularly listens to conservative talk radio and was very interested in current events.
+Czuba's wife said that her husband regularly listened to conservative talk radio and was very interested in current events.
 He was afraid that a "national day of jihad" would happen on October 13, and that his tenants would call Palestinian friends to come and harm him and his wife.
 He also withdrew $1,000 from his bank account in case "the grid" went down.
 In December 2023, it was reported that his wife had filed for divorce.